brson/wasm-opt-rs/notes.md

 designing Rust APIs,
-creating tests to catch upstream changes in C++ code, creating tests to verify conformance with upstream behavior, professional networking and grant proposal writing.
+creating tests to catch upstream changes in C++ code, creating tests to verify conformance with upstream behavior, and the experience of writing and fulfilling a grant proposal.

 [Aimeedeer]: https://github.com/Aimeedeer
 [`wasm-opt`]: https://github.com/brson/wasm-opt-rs